-Peterborough Public Health (PCCHU) maintains a routine surveillance program for public beaches during summer months to ensure that the water quality is safe for swimming.
-The PCCHU surveillance program begins in June and continues until the end of August each year.
+Peterborough Public Health maintains a routine surveillance program for public beaches during summer months to ensure that the water quality is safe for swimming.
+Public Health surveillance program begins in June and continues until the end of August each year.

-The 2 public beaches in the City of Peterborough are sampled by PCCHU Public Health Inspectors at least once each business day.
-Public beaches in Peterborough County are sampled at least once every week except for Chandos Beach and Quarry Bay Beach which are sampled at least once in June, July and August.
+The 2 public beaches in the City of Peterborough are sampled by PPH Public Health Inspectors at least once each business day.
+Public beaches in Peterborough County are sampled at least once every week except for Chandos Beach, Quarry Bay Beach, White’s Beach, Belmont Lake Beach and Kasshabog Lake Beach which are sampled at least once in June, July and August.
 All samples are submitted to the Peterborough Public Health Laboratory for bacteriological analysis.
 The water samples are tested for Escherichia coli (E. coli) bacteria, an indicator of fecal contamination in the water.
 It takes approximately 24 hours for the health unit to receive and analyze the water quality results from the lab.

-A public beach is “posted” when the level of E. coli in the water exceeds 100 E. coli cfu/100mL of water.
-When the level of E. coli exceeds 100 cfu/100mL water, the water is unsafe for recreational use, including human bathing (swimming).
-When a beach is posted, signage will be placed around the beach area to inform the public of the elevated bacterial counts and the potential threat to human health.
-A posted beach is re-sampled within one business day and the posting is removed when E. coli returns to acceptable levels.
+A public beach is “unsafe” when the level of E. coli in the water exceeds 200 E. colicfu/100mL of water.
+When the level of E. coli exceeds 200 cfu/100mL water, the water is unsafe for recreational use, including human bathing (swimming).
+When a beach is unsafe, signage will be placed around the beach area to inform the public of the elevated bacterial counts and the potential threat to human health.
+An unsafe beach is re-sampled within one business day and the signage is removed when E. coli returns to acceptable levels.

 When is a Beach “Closed”?